 As an artist, I’m not inspired by one solitary concept or action.
 Instead, I have several major influences which lend different aspects to my aesthetic.
 When I start a sculpture, I begin construction of the form.
 I think abstractly about fluid mechanics, and try to create a negative space within the form which gives a sense of movement to the sculpture.
 The process of construction itself inspires me as much as the form.
-I begin with blocks that are cut to approximate the overall shape, and then sand them white so that the form can be the sole focus.

 The internal cutting is largely inspired by line quality and how it can be interpreted three dimensionally.
 I strive to make artwork that evokes feelings similar to the way the sharpness of handwriting or the gesture of one’s hands while talking can cause the viewer to feel an emotional connection.
 I often find myself drawn to more aggressive, defensive or harmonious work based largely on what is going on around me and in my own life.

 When working on the design within the piece I’m using elements of dynamic symmetry such as spirals and ratios.
 Using different shapes in the sculpture while staying consistent with the proportions I can create a sense of harmony within what would otherwise be a disorganized form.
 Even after all of the major reductive cuts have been made I leave some of the design to be laid out when the rest of the piece is almost complete.
 I feel that this mild sense of chaos through the work’s creation gives each piece its personality and character when it is finished.